|Issue date||22 December 2016|

 The Commissioner may remit interest in part or in full in such circumstances as the Commissioner considers appropriate.
 Interest may be fully remitted for a late payment tax default if the Commissioner is satisfied that the late payment occurred as a result of circumstances beyond the control of the taxpayer.
 Examples of circumstances when interest may be remitted in full include, but are not limited to:

-A taxpayer is entitled to a 20% reduction in the penalty tax if the taxpayer voluntarily makes a written disclosure during an investigation into a knownor suspected tax default which enables the Commissioner to determine the nature and extent of the tax default.
+A taxpayer is entitled to a 20 per cent reduction in the penalty tax if the taxpayer voluntarily makes a written disclosure during an investigation into a known or suspected tax default which enables the Commissioner to determine the nature and extent of the tax default.

-The penalty tax will be increased by 20% if the taxpayer hinders or conceals information during an investigation into a known or suspected tax default.
+The penalty tax will be increased by 20 per cent if the taxpayer hinders or conceals information during an investigation into a known or suspected tax default.

 At the end of each financial year, every registered employer is required to lodge an AR return for the purpose of reconciling the employer’s tax liability for the financial year with the tax previously paid for that year.

 When an employer finds that further tax is payable for the financial year, the AR return should be lodged by the due date together with the payment of the tax outstanding.
 For an employer who has overpaid payroll tax for the financial year, the lodgement of the AR return constitutes a request for the SRO to refund the overpayment.